jimbobbennett/jims-blog/blog/content/blogs/liblab-in-a-devcontainer/index.md

 ## Learn more

-Want to learn more about LibLab for automating the generation of SDKs from your APIs?
+Want to learn more about liblab for automating the generation of SDKs from your APIs?
 Get in touch.

 * [Contact me via social](https://linktr.ee/JimBobBennett)
 * [Join our Discord](https://discord.gg/F8aECHbRkV)